Chair: Matt Culley, South East

 James is a governor of Askham Bryan College and a director of its farming company as well as a council member of the Institute of Agricultural Management.
 Prior to moving to Yorkshire, James managed the Montreal Estate in Kent and has previously been a director of Southern Farmers and RAMSAK.

-In 2002 I moved to Cambridge to manage the Trumpington Farm Company, a 2500 hectare combinable and root crop operation.
+In 2002, Andrew moved to Cambridge to manage the Trumpington Farm Company, a 2500 hectare combinable and root crop operation.
 This business was developed to include venue hire, extensive HLS, amenity work and renewables.
-My corporate farming experience has been a benefit when managing private agribusiness.
-In 2006 I gained a diploma in business management with the OU.
+His corporate farming experience has been a benefit when managing private agribusiness.
+In 2006, he gained a diploma in business management with the OU.

-Nine years ago I took up the role of Farms Director for Thurlow Estate Farms Limited on the Suffolk, Cambridge and Essex borders.
+Nine years ago, he took up the role of Farms Director for Thurlow Estate Farms Limited on the Suffolk, Cambridge and Essex borders.
 The predominantly combinable crop operation required restructure.
 The business now operates as one having re-organised cropping, machinery, working practices and infrastructure.
 The operation is now in a strong place to adapt to the ever changing focus of agriculture and environment.

-Alongside professional activities I have been NFU branch chairman, IAgrM branch chairman, local FWAG and NFU regional crops board chairman, these roles have broadened my understanding of the politics that influence our industry and the issues we face.
+Alongside professional activities he has been NFU branch chair, IAgrM branch chair, local FWAG and NFU regional crops board chair.
+These roles have broadened his understanding of the politics that influence the industry and the issues it faces.

 James farms in a family partnership on a 200 hectare mixed farm.